eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

     text: >-
       My friendship with Henry started when we met as fellow banjo players at a rehearsal for a tour we were going out on called the Traveling Hootenanny.
-      His group was the Modern Folk Quartette, MFQ for short, and mine was the Knoblick Upper 10,000.
+      His group was the Modern Folk Quartet, MFQ for short, and mine was the Knoblick Upper 10,000.
 It was a long and brutal 40-day bus trip.
     thumbnailImg: >-
       https://res.cloudinary.com/all-about-erik/image/upload/v1571091738/Musical%20Journey/Musical%20Friends/Henry-Diltz-at-a-love-in-sm_rqno51.jpg